4-H Junior Camp

 Teen Counselors

 For those candidates selected as Teen Counselors, we will begin training soon after.
-All teen counselors are required to attend all trainings.
+All teen counselors are required to attend all expected trainings.
 This will allow us to complete the mandatory hours of training to meet compliance with American Camping Association policy.

 Counselor-In-Training (CIT)